Double Decker Burger

 Then put the top on.

-Enjoy all summer long!
+Devour, and enjoy all summer long!
+Also try my Turkey Burgers with Feta and Basil.
 Happy grilling, my friends.

 Double Decker Burger